openSUSE/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 sudo zypper in <package>.rpm
 ```

 Before you do this, you should make sure the package is safe and the provider trustworthy.
-Most trustworthy providers crytographically sign their RPMs, providing you with an `.asc` file containing a public key.
+Most trustworthy providers cryptographically sign their RPMs, providing you with an `.asc` file containing a public key.
 This lets you verify that the package has not been tampered with, like so:

 ```
 $   rpm --import <the-package-public-key>.asc